shadowkane/darknet-nnpack-opencv4.0-raspicam/README.md

-originally this library created by pjreddie, (link for darknet website: https://pjreddie.com) and optimized by digitalbrain79 by adding nnpack, (link for github: https://github.com/digitalbrain79/darknet-nnpack) and i just ipdate it to work with opencv 4.0, and uses raspicam for raspberry pi users.
+originally this library created by pjreddie, (link for darknet website: https://pjreddie.com) and optimized by digitalbrain79 by adding nnpack, (link for github: https://github.com/digitalbrain79/darknet-nnpack) and i just update it to work with opencv 4.0, and uses raspicam for raspberry pi users.

 i will clone the same steps as digitalbrain79 mentions: